Robin Grammer Jr.: Crime and policing

 In May 2015, following the beating of a Richard Fletcher, a 61-year-old Dundalk resident who intervened in a fight outside his home, Grammer called for the closure of the Baltimore Community High School, where the perpetrators of the attack attended.
 The Baltimore City Board of Education voted to close the school in January 2016.

 During the 2016 legislative session, Grammer supported legislation that would require police to obtain a warrant to use a stingray phone tracker, which can locate a cellphone's user within six feet.

 In 2019, Grammer said he opposed Anton's Law, a bill that would have reformed the Maryland Public Information Act to require transparency in investigations of complaints against law enforcement officers, expressing concerns that it would discourage whistleblowers from coming forward.
 During the 2021 legislative session, he introduced legislation that would have banned no-knock warrants.
 Grammer also opposed the Police Reform and Accountability Act of 2021, saying that it would put police across the state in an "impossible position."

 During the 2023 legislative session, Grammer introduced legislation that would require a warrant in the use of "persistent aerial surveillance" to record video or take pictures, and another bill to strengthen the state's ban on ticket quotas.
 In February 2023, during a committee hearing on the quota ban bill, Grammer released leaked documents showing Maryland State Police supervisors discussing a points-based quota system, despite the state's longtime ban on ticket and arrest quotas.
 Acting Maryland State Police Superintendent Roland Butler acknowledged the documents in March 2023, and said that agency leadership was unaware of the use of the quota system, which he said was "inappropriate and blatantly wrong".

+During the 2026 legislative session, Grammer introduced a bill to ban no-knock warrants, arrest quotas, and the use of unmanned aerial vehicles in law enforcement.
+He sought to add the bill to another bill to prohibit counties from entering into 287(g) program agreements, which was rejected in a 12–118 vote.
+In April 2026, Grammer opposed a bill that would end the practice of automatically charging minors as adults for certain crimes.